larvuz2/capy-swim3d/README.md

   - `main.js` - Entry point
   - `physics.js` - Rapier physics setup
   - `character.js` - Character controller
-  - `input.js` - Input handling
+  - `input.js` - Input handling with camera-relative movement
-  - `scene.js` - Three.js scene setup
+  - `scene.js` - Three.js scene setup and third-person camera configuration

 ## How It Works

 1. The physics world is initialized with Rapier
 2. A ground plane and character capsule are created in both the physics world and the 3D scene
+3. The third-person camera is configured to follow the character at a fixed distance
-3. Input from WASD and space is captured and converted to movement directions
+4. Input from WASD and space is captured and converted to movement directions relative to the camera's orientation
-4. The character controller applies forces or velocities to the physics body based on input
+5. The character controller applies forces or velocities to the physics body based on input
-5. The 3D mesh positions are updated based on the physics simulation
+6. The 3D mesh positions are updated based on the physics simulation
-6. The camera follows the character
+7. The camera follows the character and can be rotated around it with the mouse

+## Third-Person Camera System

+The third-person camera system in this project:

+- Maintains a fixed distance from the character
+- Follows the character as it moves through the world
+- Allows rotation around the character using the mouse
+- Ensures character movement is relative to the camera's orientation (e.g., pressing W always moves forward in the direction the camera is facing)
+- Smoothly transitions as the character moves and rotates

 ## Deployment